Great Room Renovation

-We needed a large piece to balance out the weight of the fireplace and the new gray sectional on the other side of the room.
-Erin had a great big buffet in another room which was just ITCHING for some black paint and it turned out to be the perfect piece for this big empty wall – it was a great way to save on the budget and to add some visual weight to the space.
+We needed a large furniture piece to balance out the weight of the fireplace and the gray sectional on the other side of the room.
+Erin had a great big buffet in another room which was just ITCHING for some black paint.
+It turned out to be the perfect piece for this big empty wall and was a great way to save money.

-You ready for the dining room?
-It is moose-ic to my ears!
+Ready for the dining room?
+It’s moose-ic to my ears!

 The Dining Room Update

-I don’t have a before photo of this space.
-Picture this: drywall, flooring, table, chairs – yup, that about covers it.
+I don’t have a before photo of this space, so picture this: drywall, flooring, table, chairs – yup, that about covers it.